abubahmed/digital-archival-system/backend/README.md

 # Backend API

-Express server for the digital archival system.
+Express server for the digital archival system with SQLite database.

 ## Setup